kesiev/rewtro/README.md

     <p><img src="markdown/rewtro-scan.gif"></p>
 </div>

-All the game data (graphic, sound, music, and code) is encoded _into the QR-Codes_ and no data is stored online - and the same goes for the game console code too, once installed - so scrap the paper cartridge and the game is _gone_.
+All the game data (graphic, sound, music, and code) is encoded _into the QR-Codes_ and no data is stored online - and the same goes for the game console code too, once installed on your device - so scrap the paper cartridge and the game is _gone_.
 But hey... you can produce _your game cartridges_ using just a plain printer and you can _still pirate games_ using a copy machine like we used to do with cassette duplicators in the 80s.
 I hope it will bring back that retro vibes.

 ## The game engine